wdollar/Laravel-4-Generators/readme.md

-Forked from JeffreyWay/Laravel-4-Generators.
+## Forked from JeffreyWay/Laravel-4-Generators.

-2/8/14: Just cloned for the purpose of switching the views over to Bootstrap 3.
+## 2/8/14: Just cloned for the purpose of switching the views over to Bootstrap 3.
+Integration is NOT complete.

 This Laravel 4 package provides a variety of generators to speed up your development process.
 These generators include: